Food and Food Establishments

 FOR FOOD ESTABLISHMENTS

 Essential operations may stay open and this would include grocery stores, pharmacies, and convenience stores that sell gas.
-Again, restaurants and bars are not essential but can continue to provide take-out food.

 During this time please follow the advice below and encourage food handlers to do the same: